 How to explore that intersection between your idea and the potential market, what you need to do and learn, can be a mystery if you’ve never attempted it before.
 Luckily, there’s a framework that provides a clear guide — the Lean Canvas.

-Filling in the blanks with the Lean Canvas
+Uncovering your blindspots with the Lean Canvas

 Filling out a Lean Canvas will help direct your research and your thinking.
 It’s not the only way to conceptualise a product, but it’s easy to implement and it’s effective.